ALMaclaine/box-model-book/book/chapter04.md

 But thanks to box-sizing, we just add the border-box property and suddenly our layout is fixed, as shown in column 3.

+## Example 8 - Scaled Images

+There's an argument to be made that replaced content such as img, video and svg, should not have it's box-sizing changed as it can cause unwanted scaling.

+Click  <a href="../examples/ex08-image-scaling.html">here</a> for the file.

+You can see that our padding is causing the image to scale down uniformly.
+To me this is a minor issue, but some people have concerns about the image scaling capabilities of browsers.

+## Example 9 - Muh Aspect Ratio

+Similar to above, except we force a break in our aspect ratio, an obvious issue.

+Click  <a href="../examples/ex09-muh-aspect.html">here</a> for the file.

+You can see that our padding is causing the image to scale inwards more than down.
+This issue is not a minor issue and serious consideration should be made on how these situations will be handled.
+It's for this reason some people avoid applying the box-sizing reset to replaced content.